-Okay, so maybe not everything you need to know, but we’ll cover the essentials for you…
+Okay, so maybe not everything you need to know, but we’ll cover everything you need to know if you’re in Vienna on a budget for a few days.

-Along with the must-sees and must-dos we will also give tips about a few not so touristy places, because who doesn’t love hidden gems?
-If you’re a nerd for history or love architecture you could get lost in this city for days, but if you’re just going for a few days, here are our best recommendations for you!
+Along with the must-sees and must-dos we will also give tips about a few not so touristy places, because who doesn’t love hidden gems and budget travel?
+If you’re a nerd for history or love architecture you could get lost in this city for days, but if you’re just going for a few days, here are our best recommendations for you while still sticking to a budget!

-Here is 48 Hours in Vienna: Everything You Need to Know
+Here is 48 Hours in Vienna on a budget: Everything You Need to Know

 Where to stay

 Personally, we stayed in district 3 at a really cute Airbnb.
 It was close to the Belvedere Castle which is a must see (read more in the next section) and located in walking district from downtown Vienna!
-Click this link to sign up for Airbnb and get around 35$ (US) off your first stay as long as you book for 80$ or more (disclosure: this is a referral link and will give us 20$ when you complete your stay).
+Click this link to sign up for Airbnb and get around 35$ (US) off your first stay as long as you book for 80$ or more (disclosure: this is a referral link and will give us a small commission when you complete your stay).
+Who doesn’t love savings?

 For those of you who’ve started to follow along our blog you might have noticed that we walk basically everywhere, so we would obviously recommend you doing that, BUT if you have a long bucket list you want to tick off, you might want to consider taking public transport instead.